aryn-ai/sycamore/docs/source/sycamore/tutorials/etl_for_opensearch.md

-# Using Sycamore's data prep libraries locally
+# Process and load data into an OpenSearch hybrid search index

-This tutorial provides a walkthrough of how to use Sycamore's data preparation libraries locally to prepare, enhance, and embed a PDF dataset from S3 and load it into a local Sycamore stack.
-We encourage to go over [Sycamore's architecture](../welcome_to_sycamore/architecture.md) before you work through this tutorial.
-We will be using unstructured PDFs from the [Sort Benchmark](http://sortbenchmark.org/) website.
+This tutorial provides a walkthrough of how to use Sycamore to extract, enrich, transform, and create vector embeddings from a PDF dataset in S3 and load it into OpenSearch.
+The way in which you run ETL on these document is critical for the end quality of your application, and you can easily use Sycamore to facilitate this.
+The example below shows a few transforms Sycamore can do.

+We will be using PDF documents from the [Sort Benchmark](http://sortbenchmark.org/) website.
 This data is publicly available in S3 here, so you do not need AWS credentials to access it: `s3://aryn-public/sort-benchmark/pdf/`

 ## Steps

-1. Install Sycamore using pip using [these instructions](../data_ingestion_and_preparation/installing_sycamore_libraries_locally.md)
+1. Install Sycamore using pip using [these instructions](../sycamore/get_started.rst)

 2. Create a Python script and import Sycamore.
 In the following code snippet, we are initializing Sycamore and creating a DocSet by reading all the files from a local path.